Projects with impact

 Consultants are successful only insofar as they have measurable positive impact.
 Therefore, the projects we work on all translate into tangible results.

-The work must push the Fellows; the solutions must not be non-obvious and require significant mental effort and creativity to find.
+The work must push the Fellows; the solutions must not be obvious and must require significant mental effort and creativity to find.

-- Multi-faceted | Projects are multi-dimensional, forcing the students to use the whole of their business acumen, knowledge, and skills.
+Projects are multi-dimensional, forcing the Fellows to use the whole of their business acumen, knowledge, and skills.

-The project must be robust enough to provide a constant challenge across the Fellowship.
-It must be a formidable task.
+The project must be robust enough to provide a constant challenge across the time of the Fellowship.